 Writer/Director Mary-Lyn Chambers’ Debris screened at The Short Corner and Diversity Corner at Cannes!
 Her film also won Best International Short at the Manchester Film Festival and best narrative short at the Alliance for Women in Media Awards.
 It has also screened at the San Diego Latino Film Festival, Largo (taking Best Screenplay) and the San Luis Obispo Film Festival among others.

 In other news Vamonos co-written by Moira Morel and Erik Castrillon is racking up the awards!
-The film just won an Imagen Award for Best Short, Best Screenplay at the Long Beach LGBTQ Film Festival and Best Short at Frameline in San Francisco.
+The film is a finalist in the 11th annual NBCUniversal Short Film contest and just won an Imagen Award for Best Short, Best Screenplay at the Long Beach LGBTQ Film Festival and Best Short at Frameline in San Francisco.
 In an exciting double bill Vamonos and Robo Saints, written and directed by Peter Jin, both screened at Outfest Fusion 2016 and Vamonos will also be at the Palm Springs Short Festival.
 You can read more about Vamonos here.

 Writer/Director Lulu Wang’s Touch just screened at the Asians on Film Festival where it won Best Drama and Best Supporting Actress.
 The film also recently screened as part of the NBCUniversal Short Film Festival where it scored a Best Actor award in addition to being nominated for Best Writer, Best Director and Best Short.